American Flag Trailhead

 During winter months, opportunity for waterfowl, egret’s, herons, hawks and blackbirds.
 In summer draw desert species.

-The 4,000 acre park varies in elevations between 2,500’ and 5,000’.
-The park is part of a large historic cattle ranch homesteaded in 1902.
-The 15 miles of trails traverse rolling hills and desert washes populated with live oaks, mesquites, manzanita, yucca, prickly pear cactus and bear grass.
-Best birding is from the patio and
+The 4,000 acre park varies in elevations between 2,500’ and 5,000’ and is part of a large historic cattle ranch homesteaded in 1902.
+It is also an International Dark Sky Park.

 An area covering 3,050 acres of riparian ecosystem along the Lower San Pedro River and home to threatened and endangered bird species.